d3/d3-chord/README.md

 # d3-chord

-Visualize relationships and network flow with an aesthetically-pleasing circular layout.
+Visualize relationships or network flow with an aesthetically-pleasing circular layout.

 ## Installing